 If you have a device with iOS 12, such as a recent iPhone or iPad, you should be able to simply view one of the following assets in AR by tapping on one of the following links (Diesel Engine from CadNav, Shoe and Tutanch models courtesy of CultLab3D; This website checks if your browser supports direct viewing with USDZ):

 In the following, we'll see how to create such an embeddable AR experience, using RapidCompact.
-Let's start by downloading the original mesh file and the pre-edited config here.
+Let's start by downloading the original mesh file here.

-As you can see the downloaded file consists of the scanned mesh file as well as the respective textures and a config file.
+As you can see the downloaded file consists of the scanned mesh file as well as the respective textures.
 While having all files in the same directory, just execute the following command with the RapidCompact CLI:

 rpdx -i Tutanch_scan.obj -c -e Tutanch_compact.usdz